joyccino/cifar10withCNN/README.md

 # Conclusion
 1) As the basic CNN model keeps overfitting, dropout and BN (Batch normalisation) have been applied to avoid the issue. <br>
 2) Data augmentation is added to increase validation accuracy. <br>
-3) We can see the validation loss is less than train's, it can be concluded that the image examples for train were relatively harder than for validation as a result of data augmentation.
+3) We can see the validation loss is less than train's.
+This can be concluded that the image examples for train were relatively harder than for validation as a result of data augmentation.